cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 NV16 | X |   |   |   |   | X | X |   |   |
 Y210 | X | X | X | X | X |   |   | X | X | X
 Y410 | X | X | X | X | X |   |   | X | X | X

-X indicates a supported function<br>*Conversions absent in this table are unsupported
+X indicates a supported function

+\* Conversions absent in this table are unsupported

 The SDK video processing pipeline supports limited functionality for RGB4 input.
 Only filters that are required to convert input format to output one are included in pipeline.
 All optional filters are skipped.
 See description of [MFX_WRN_FILTER_SKIPPED](#MFX_WRN_FILTER_SKIPPED) warning for more details on how to retrieve list of active filters.